gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 ..  container:: justify

-    Let us also choose typical cutoff distances for each species.
+    Let us also choose typical cutoff distances (in nanometer) for each species.
 These cutoffs will be used to ensure that no species are inserted too close from one another: